 Payout for parents of British tourist who died after Grand Canyon chopper crash

-Jonathan Udall, 31, was one of five British tourists who died after an Airbus helicopter crashed and then burst into flames in February 2018.
+Family of British tourist killed in 2018 Grand Canyon helicopter crash win $100m settlement

+Parents of Jonathan Udall hope settlement would induce helicopter manufacturers to replace dangerous fuel tank

-The parents of a British tourist who died after suffering burns in a helicopter crash during a tour of the Grand Canyon in 2018 are to receive a £78 million settlement.
+The parents of a British tourist who died after suffering burns in a helicopter crash during a tour of the Grand Canyon in 2018 are to receive a £78m settlement.

-The British tourist, who was honeymooning in Las Vegas, suffered burns over 90% of his body and died after spending 12 days in hospital following the crash.
+The British tourist, who was honeymooning in Las Vegas, suffered burns over 90 per cent of his body and died after spending 12 days in hospital following the crash.

 His parents claimed in a lawsuit for wrongful death that their son, originally from Southampton, could have survived if not for the post-crash fire.

-Under the settlement approved by a US judge in Clark County, Nevada on Friday, Jonathan’s parents, Philip Udall and Marlene Udall, will receive 24.6 million dollars (£19.3 million) from the operator of the helicopter, Papillon Airways, and 75.4 million dollars (£59.3 million) from its French manufacturer, Airbus Helicopters SAS.
+Under the settlement approved by a US judge in Clark County, Nevada on Friday, Jonathan’s parents, Philip Udall and Marlene Udall, will receive $24.6m (£19.3m) from the operator of the helicopter, Papillon Airways, and $75.4m (£59.3m) from its French manufacturer, Airbus Helicopters SAS.

 Mr and Mrs Udall said they hoped the settlement would induce helicopter manufacturers to install safe technology so “no other parents” have to suffer their loss.